Sándor Kenyeres: Scientific philanthropy

 Due to Kenyeres's background as an electrical engineer, he recognises the importance of promoting scientific research, particularly the research efforts of younger scientists.
 For this purpose, in 2002 Kenyeres founded the Talentum Prize together with the Central European Talent Scout Foundation and the Hungarian Academy of Science.

 The Talentum Prize provides recognition and financial support to young scientific researchers who demonstrate extraordinary talent.
 Each year, the prize is awarded to three young Central European scholars, professionals or researchers who offer a promising scientific concept, issue or professional programme.
 In addition to scientific value, each offering is assessed based on its social benefits, feasibility and impact on the quality of life.

 In 2003, Kenyeres was the main sponsor and speaker at the World Science Forum in Budapest, a milestone event that included as one of its speakers the famous central banker Alexandre Lamfalussy.
 At this event, Kenyeres introduced the Talentis Project, the goal of which is to develop a Central European hub for promoting scientific research in the Zsambek region of Hungary.

 Hotel Developments

 In recent years, real estate development has been the focus of Kenyeres's interest.
 Over the past five years, three hotels in the centre of Budapest have been taken over by Dominarium, which has been renovated one by one: the T62 Hotel, the D8 Hotel and the M-Square Hotel.

-The creation of a unique and world class recreational health hotel, called Grapehill Residence is one of the ongoing projects in his life.
+The creation of a health hotel, called Grapehill Residence is one of the ongoing projects in his life.
 The planning and preparation phase is already in full swing, with work expected to begin by 2023.
-The complex located in the immediate vicinity of Budapest, will await guests looking for a long and quality life in an enchanting location with health programmes and treatments.
+The complex will be located in the immediate vicinity of Budapest.

-Life101

-The genesis for Life 101 can be traced back to the Covid-19 pandemic.
-Despite being known for his commitment to a health conscious way of life, Kenyeres at 71 years of age contracted Covid19.
-Although he recovered from the virus, his attempts to ease post-Covid symptoms were ineffective.
-The motivation for founding Life101, his premium quality anti-aging & longevity food supplements brand, is directly linked to the realisation that reliable quality supplements were not available to aid his rehabilitation.

-Anti-aging & longevity have become Kenyeres greatest passion, recently appointing an international team of anti-aging & longevity experts, including biochemists and doctors accredited by the American Academy of Anti-aging Medicine.
-Tasked with expanding the health supplement offering, the team is currently sourcing the highest quality raw materials to include a unique range of premium quality supplements using complex active formulas to support anti-aging & longevity through health preservation.

-The Hungarian company is currently working on its expansion plans, with offices due to open soon in Dubai, enabling Life 101 to share scientifically and medically backed expertise and health supplements across Europe and the Middle East.